Souhail99/Project-Operating-Systems/README.md

 import subprocess
 ```

-In this repository, you find my reports which explain the code (even if I have some block comments in my script .py) and some example of code necessary for the project.
+In this repository, you find my reports which explain the code (even if I have some block comments in my script .py) and in some examples of code necessary for the project.